pfBlockerNG Setup: DNS Ad-Blocking and Threat Intel on pfSense

 Dashboard widgets

-Comparing pfSense vs OPNsense ad-blocking?
-OPNsense uses Adguard Home plugin; pfBlockerNG is more tightly integrated.
+Comparing pfSense vs OPNsense ↗ ad-blocking?
+OPNsense typically uses the AdGuard Home or Unbound-blocklist plugins; pfBlockerNG is more tightly integrated into pfSense.
 See firewallcompare.com ↗ for a side-by-side.

 Related